How to Make a WordPress Website Live: 3 Beginner-Friendly Methods

 We assume you already have a website created on your computer.
 If that’s the case, follow the instructions below.
 For this tutorial, we’ll be using Hostinger’s hPanel.

-Change your site’s URL.
-Once the files are uploaded, and the database is created, you need to connect the website to your domain.
-In phpMyAdmin, click wp_options and click Edit the siteurl option by entering your domain name.
-Once you’re done, do the same for the home option.
+4. Change your site’s URL.
+Once the files are uploaded and the database is created, you need to connect the website to your domain.
+In phpMyAdmin, click wp_options and edit the siteurl and home values.

 UPDATE wp_posts SET post_content = REPLACE(post_content, 'localhost/testingsitewordpress/', 'www.hostinger-dev-7.xyz/');